These Jack Skellington Nightmare Before Christmas Mickey ears are perfect for your next trip to the Disney parks or a Halloween party.

 Note: This project was originally created for Hewlett Packard’s MyPrintly website however that site is currently offline.
 You can still view some of the MyPrintly projects on the HP YouTube channel.

 You don’t need to be crafty at all to make them.
 I had the pleasure of helping about 80 women make them during the recent HP MyPrintly Retreat.
+They were then worn by everyone to Disneyland the following day.

 - 1 black headband